Nanxi (theatre)

 Nanxi (南戲) or xiwen (戲文) was an early form of Chinese opera, developed from ancient traditions of mime, singing, and dancing during the Song dynasty in the 12th century.
 The name means literally "southern drama", and the form originated in the area around Wenzhou in southeastern China.
 Nanxi is an abbreviation of nanqu xiwen (南曲戲文, "Southern music theatre text") or nan xiwen.
+Nanxi is one of the earliest forms of recorded traditional Chinese Opera in the history of China.

-Nanxi started as combinations of Song plays and local folk songs and ballads, using colloquial language with many scenes.
+Nanxi started as combinations of Song dynasty plays and local folk songs and ballads, using colloquial language with many scenes.
 Due to its coarse language, rough prosody, and unsophisticated literary style, Nanxi was considered a low art form during the Song and Yuan dynasties.
 However, its status was elevated with Tale of the Pipa written by Gao Ming, a play of better literary quality and more complex structure.
 It was highly regarded by the Ming Hongwu Emperor.
 By the middle of the Ming dynasty, Nanxi had developed into a more complex dramatic form known as chuanqi, of which is kunqu is a branch.

+History

+After the establishment of Nanxi in the Wenzhou region in the 12th century, Nanxi soon after started to spread its influence all across China as the most mature form of Chinese opera of its time.
+Nanxi gradually transcended into its later form chuanqi, and remained its influence and became one of the major forms of drama in Ming Dynasty.
+At the time in Ming Dynasty, the original form of Nanxi sung in Wenzhounese lost its influence because of its universality and evolved into 4 different forms that were sung in four different tones(melodies).
+However, some scholars today argue that Nanxi in Ming Dynasty were sung in five different tones (melodies).
+The original Nanxi gave births to four different forms of itself in Ming Dynasty: Haiyan Tone (海盐腔), Yuyao Tone (余姚腔), Kunshan Tone (昆山腔), and Yiyang Tone (弋阳腔).
+Among the four forms, the most popular one today is known as the Kun Opera that evolved from the Kunshan Tone of Nanxi in Ming Dynasty.
+Kun Opera is listed as one of the Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO since 2001.

 Performance

 In Nanxi opera, as with western operetta, spoken passages alternated with verses (qu 曲) set to popular music.
 Professional companies of actors performed nanxi in theatres that could hold thousands of spectators.
 Nanxi had seven role types, many of which were seen in later Chinese opera forms.
 Sheng were heroic male characters and dan heroines.
 The other role types Mo (末), jing, chou, wai (外), and hou (后, also called tie 貼) were less defined roles, and actors in these role types portrayed a variety of characters in the same play.
 The role types of later forms of Chinese opera were more strictly defined, but can be seen to have their roots in nanxi.